Dolomites Tours & Trips

 The iconic Dolomites paths await, including Three Peaks of Lavaredo loop and Strudelkopf summit (2,307m).
 Dobbiaco serves as your base for 7 nights while hiking up to 14km daily through limestone peaks and green valleys.
 Mountain huts offer authentic strudel between spectacular cable car rides.

-Duration 8 days Destinations Venice, Dobbiaco, Tre Cime di Lavaredo, Cortina d’Ampezzo Age Range Ages 15+ Operator Intrepid Travel From $6,125
+Duration 8 days Destinations Venice, Dobbiaco, Tre Cime di Lavaredo, Cortina d’Ampezzo Age Range Ages 15+ Operator Intrepid Travel From

-Helen, traveled in July
+Eva, traveled in September

 What people love about The Dolomites Tours